| FROM FOUR O'CLOCK onwards on the morning of 12 Pluviôse [1 February],

 topsails and furl all our staysails.
 Although the wind was from on-shore,

+the sea was nevertheless rough and choppy.
 At two o'clock we sighted the Casuarina running on the easterly leg.

 I expected that as soon as she saw us, she would go on the same tack as